PayString/paystring-documentation/docs/paystring-cli.md

 To install PayString CLI, run:

-`npm install -g @paystring/paystring`
+`npm install -g @payid-org/payid-cli`

-This command installs PayString CLI as a global npm module and links it as a payid executable, typically under `/usr/local/bin/payid`.
+This command installs PayString CLI as a global npm module and links it as an executable, typically under `/usr/local/bin/payid`.

 To install and run PayString CLI from Docker, run: